Implementing Poultry Welfare Standards

 Timeline

-1. In 2023, Australia’s agriculture ministers endorsed the Australian Animal Welfare Standards and Guidelines for Poultry.
+1. In 2023, Australia’s agriculture ministers endorsed the Poultry Welfare Standards.

-4. In 2025, regulations are being drafted for Victoria’s legislation.
-From mid-2025, Agriculture Victoria will provide guidance about new regulations for poultry producers, owners and industry.
+3. In 2025, new poultry welfare regulations are being drafted for Victoria’s legislation.
+Agriculture Victoria is providing information and guidance about changes being introduced.

-5. From early 2026, the Prevention of Cruelty to Animals (Domestic Fowl) Regulations 2016 will be replaced with new poultry regulations, mandating welfare standards for all poultry species.
+4. From early 2026, new poultry welfare requirements will be mandatory (legally required) in Victoria.
 Poultry producers and owners must comply with the new regulations once they are legislated.

-The Victorian Government will continue to work with producers and industry on how best to implement changes, including new space allowance and furnishing requirements for cages.
-More information, including educational resources, will be provided to support producers to prepare for changes.
+Agriculture Victoria is continuing to work with producers, owners and industry on how best to implement changes.
+This includes new space allowance and furnishing requirements for cages.
+Further materials and resources will be provided to support producers and owners to prepare for changes.

 Other Australian state and territory governments will implement the Poultry Welfare Standards under their respective animal welfare Act or regulations.
 The intention is for jurisdictions to implement the standards as soon as possible; however, amending legislation can take time.

-The Victorian and Australian Model Codes of Practice, provide guidance for all poultry species, these include:
+The Victorian codes of practice provide guidance for all poultry species.
+These include:

 Further information on other legal requirements for poultry is available on the Poultry welfare webpage.